Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators: Results

 \subsection{Temperature-dependent rates}

 Since our proposed TITO models are explicitly conditioned on simulation temperature $T$ during training, we evaluate whether the learned operator predicts physically plausible temperature-dependent rates of folding and unfolding.
-Since protein folding is characterized by complex high-dimensional free energy landscapes populated with many transient intermediate structures \cite{scalley1997protein, Poulsen1999}, we expect deviation from the idealized exponential temperature dependence in the activation energy $E_{a}$ described by \citeauthor{arrhenius1889reaktionsgeschwindigkeit}, $k(T) = A \exp \left(-E_a/k_B T\right),$ where $A$ is a pre-exponential faction and $k_B$ is Boltzmann's constant.
+Since protein folding is characterized by complex high-dimensional free energy landscapes populated with many transient intermediate structures \cite{scalley1997protein, Poulsen1999}, we expect deviation from the idealized exponential temperature dependence in the activation energy $E_{a}$ described by \citet{arrhenius1889reaktionsgeschwindigkeit}, $k(T) = A \exp \left(-E_a/k_B T\right),$ where $A$ is a pre-exponential factor and $k_B$ is Boltzmann's constant.

-For five different temperatures ranging from 320 K to 440 K, we generate 1,000 trajectories of total duration 1 \textmu s initialized from an unfolded state and estimate folding and unfolding rates using mean first-passage times (MFPTs) following \citeauthor{schreiner2023implicit}
+For five different temperatures ranging from 320 K to 440 K, we generate 1,000 trajectories of total duration 1 \textmu s initialized from an unfolded state and estimate folding and unfolding rates using mean first-passage times (MFPTs) following \citet{schreiner2023implicit}

 In Figure \ref{temperature_bba_vilin}, we report the predicted folding and unfolding timescales, $t=1/k$, as functions of inverse temperature $1/T$.
-It is clear that PLaTITO-Big exhibits a non-Arrhenius temperature dependence, consistent with prior studies of protein folding kinetics \cite{alexander1992kinetic, tan1996titration, schindler1996thermodynamic,Wang2003}.
-Further, we find that reference timescales from MD at selected temperatures (red squares, \cref{temperature_bba_vilin}) are consistently larger than predictions from PLaTITO-Big, aligning with the variational principle of conformational dynamics \cite{Nske2014}, and suggesting that further scaling of data or model size may improve predictions further.
+It is clear that PLaTITO-19M exhibits a non-Arrhenius temperature dependence, consistent with prior studies of protein folding kinetics \cite{alexander1992kinetic, tan1996titration, schindler1996thermodynamic,Wang2003}.
+Further, we find that reference timescales from MD at selected temperatures (red squares, \cref{temperature_bba_vilin}) are consistently larger than predictions from PLaTITO-19M, aligning with the variational principle of conformational dynamics \cite{Nske2014}, and suggesting that further scaling of data or model size may improve predictions further.